Zionism: The Peel Commission partition proposal

 The Zionist leadership viewed the mass transfer of the Arabs as morally permissible, but were unsure of its political effectiveness.
-Much of the Zionist leadership spoke in strong support of the transfer plan, asserting that there is nothing immoral about it.
+Various Zionist leaders spoke in strong support of the transfer plan, asserting that there is nothing immoral about it.
 (Note: Various leaders spoke strongly in favor of transfer.
 Ussishkin said, "We cannot start the Jewish state with ... half the population being Arab ...
 Such a state cannot survive even half an hour."
 There was nothing immoral about transferring sixty thousand Arab families: "It is most moral....
 I am ready to come and defend ... it before the Almighty."
 Ruppin said: "I do not believe in the transfer of individuals.
 I believe in the transfer of entire villages."
 Berl Katznelson, coleader with Ben-Gurion of Mapai, said the transfer would have to be by agreement with Britain and the Arab states: "But the principle should be that there must be a large agreed transfer."
 Ben-Gurion summed up: "With compulsory transfer we [would] have a vast area [for settlement] ....
 I support compulsory transfer.
 I don't see anything immoral in it.")
-Within the Zionist movement, two perspectives developed with respect to the partition proposal; the first was a complete rejection of partition, the second was acceptance of the idea of partition on the basis that it would eventually allow for expansion to all territories within "the boundaries of Zionist aspirations.".
+Within the Zionist movement, two perspectives developed with respect to the partition proposal; the first was a complete rejection of partition, the second was acceptance of the idea of partition on the basis that it would eventually allow for expansion to all territories within "the boundaries of Zionist aspirations."
 It was the right wing of the Zionist movement that put forward the main arguments against transfer, with Jabotinsky strongly objecting it on moral grounds, and others mainly focusing on its impracticality.
 However, in his last book "The Jewish War Front" published in 1940, after the outbreak of WWII, Jabotinsky no longer ruled out the possibility of voluntary population transfer, though he still didn't view it as a necessary solution.
 Some leaders, such as Ruppin, Motzkin, and writers such as Israel Zangwill, also referred to transfer as a "voluntary" action that would include some form of compensation.
 However, "Palestine's Arabs did not wish to evacuate the land of their ancestors...
 The matter raised ethical questions that troubled the Yishuv".
 The revolt was inflamed by the partition proposal and continued until 1939 when it was forcefully suppressed by the British.